fnzv/trsh/README.md

 Telegram Remote-Shell is a python script that allows to comunicate to your Linux server via Telegram API (with bots).

+UPDATE:
+Hey, there is a remake in go of the same Python script in Golang [here](https://github.com/fnzv/trsh-go)

 -----------------
 ![Telegram](/img/telegrambot-img.jpg?raw=true "Telegram")
  <br>